Arandomdude222/ClanReporter/README.md

 ## How to use this
 1. Open file explorer
 2. Go to  your Download folder
-3. double click on the file you downloaded
+3. right click and click edit
+4.